 Yogurt can be an excellent source of calcium and protein, and also offers potassium, riboflavin, and vitamin B12.
 But not all yogurts are created equal.
 Here are some guidelines for your next trip down the dairy aisle.

 I am partial to organic yogurt, especially made from grass fed cows.
-These will be made from cows fed at least organic feed that is free of GMO's.
-These are the only kind I will now buy.
+These will be made from cows fed at least organic feed that is free of GMO's, and are the only kind I buy.

 All yogurts contain lactose, a naturally occurring sugar in milk.
 One cup of plain, yogurt contains about 12 grams of lactose.
 Anything beyond this amount is added sugar.